Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Creation of internal shocks

-Sonic points will be labelled with a method congruent to that used above to name steady-state solutions: sonic points lying between two weak solutions (\textit{e.g.} point B in the WWS-initiated simulations, figure \ref{fig:wave_profiles_--+:t=0}) will be called a sonic point of type WW.
-Likewise, a sonic point between two strong solutions is of type SS, a sonic point with a strong upstream solution and weak downstream solution is of type WS, and a weak upstream and strong downstream solution is of type SW.
+In the following analysis, sonic points will be labelled in the same manner as the steady-state solutions: sonic points lying between two weak solutions ({e.g.} point B seen in the WWS structure of figure \ref{fig:piston_wave_profiles_piston:t=25.6311}) will be called a sonic point of type WW.
+Likewise, a sonic point between two strong solutions ($\rho > D$) will be named SS, WS will be used for sonic points with a strong upstream solution and weak downstream solution ($\rho < D$), and SW will be used when there is a weak upstream and strong downstream solution.
 The top frames of figure \ref{fig:non-linear_analysis} serve as illustrations.

-All simulations initiated with the steady integral curves resulted in the creation of internal shocks, with the exception of the WSS initial condition.
-Point B was always the source these shocks, except when of type WS.
-As for point A, it quickly became over-driven when of type SS, or remained until shocked when of type WS.
-It appears sonic points of type WS are stable, unless shocked, while the others are unstable.
+Internal shocks were created in all simulations, with the exception of the WSS structure and the over-driven viscous SSS structure.
+Point B was always the source for these shocks except when of type WS.
+SS-type sonic points quickly became subsonic with respect to the detonation front, but WS sonic points remained stable until shocked.
+It appears WS sonic points are stable, unless shocked, while the others are unstable.

 The method of characteristics was used near the two sonic points to assess their stability.
-Consider the flow in the vicinity of a sonic point at steady state illustrated in figure \ref{fig:non-linear_analysis}.
-The top frames consist of the flow property $\rho$, which can be interpreted as the signal speed in Fickett's analogy.
-The middle frame shows the corresponding instantaneous characteristics, or information paths, which have a slope $\mathrm{d}t/\mathrm{d}\zeta = 1/(\rho-D$).
-The bottom frame shows the resulting signal speed $\rho$ after a period of time.
-The limiting characteristic (vertical line in the middle frame), travels along the sonic point at the same speed as the detonation front.
-For the strong solution (when $\rho > D$), information from the rear (left) is able to reach the limiting characteristic (and detonation front) as it travels faster than the front (it is hence subsonic in the with respect to the detonation.
-For the weak solution ($\rho < D$), information cannot keep up with the front and is therefore carried towards the left in the detonation frame, away from the limiting characteristic (supersonic).
+Figure \ref{fig:non-linear_analysis} shows the flow in vicinity of the four types of sonic points.
+The top frames show $\rho$, which can be interpreted as the signal speed in Fickett's analogy, for the four types of sonic point.
+The bottom frames show the resulting profiles of $\rho$ expected from the simulations and following analysis.
+The middle frames show the instantaneous characteristics (information paths) corresponding to the top frames.
+Perturbations travel along these characteristic lines which each have a slope $\mathrm{d}t/\mathrm{d}\zeta \propto 1/(\rho-D$).
+The limiting characteristic travels at the same speed as the detonation front along the sonic point.
+For the strong solution, perturbations from the rear (left) are able to reach the limiting characteristic (and detonation front) as they travel faster than the front.
+For the weak solution, perturbations cannot keep up with the front and are therefore carried towards the left, away from the limiting characteristic.